Neotys-Labs/Gatling/README.md

 ```

-* url: set the URL of the API endpoint for the NeoLoadWeb on premise deployment.
+* url: Set the URL of the API endpoint for the NeoLoadWeb on premise deployment.
 * token: User API token to authenticate to NeoLoadWeb
-* workspace: the ID of the workspace to send the results to.
+* workspace: The ID of the workspace to send the results to.
-* testId: the ID of the test to send the results to.
+* testId: The ID of the test to send the results to.
+Not required, if not present an orphan test result will be generated.

 ## Usage

-Once the Gatling test starts, a new test is create in NeoLoadWeb, as seen in the "Running Tests" section of the Home page:
+Once the Gatling test starts, a new test is created in NeoLoadWeb, as seen in the "Running Tests" section of the Home page:
 <img src="images/test_starting.png" width="100%" alt="Test starting" />

 ## Errors